Podcast Marketing: 9 Best Strategies to Promote Your Podcast

 PPC (Pay-per-click) ads can also help you explain what your podcast is all about and what sets it apart.
 Quick traffic is another edge that paid ads have over organic promotion strategies.

-PPC ads are also cost-effective since you pay based on each click or conversion, so you get a full return on investment.
+PPC ads are also cost-effective since you pay based on each click or conversion, giving you a return on investment.

-What’s more, you can reach your audience on any platform you want using ads.
+Moreover, ads can reach your audience on any platform you want.

 If your target audiences mainly use Instagram, you can leverage Instagram ads.
 Is Facebook the dominant platform in your niche?
 In that case, run Facebook ad campaigns.